Thousands flee as Indonesia's Mount Semeru volcano erupts - KESQ

 Other footage shared by locals showed people gathering at a local mosque in Besuk Kobokan as ash and smoke blanket the surrounding streets.

-Santosa told the news conference that he believed health facilities in the disaster area, either primary health centers or hospitals, would be able to accommodate any possible victims.
+Santosa told the news conference that he believed health facilities in the disaster area, either primary health centers or hospitals, would be able to accommodate victims.

 His team is currently trying to conduct evacuations and preparing refugee camps in the area, that would provide food, masks, blankets and shelter for displaced residents.